Beep…beep …

 Is there a GS1 Digital Link generator?

-Yes, there are several GS1 Digital Link generators on the market.
+Yes, there are several GS1 Digital Link generators.
 Some come bundled with larger barcode management products, and some are standalone tools that let you decorate a GS1 Digital Link only; you must create a QR Code with it elsewhere.

 Step 1: Obtain GS1 credentials (if you don’t have already)